-Percentage of patients, regardless of age, who gave birth during a 12-month period who were seen for postpartum care within 8 weeks of giving birth and who received a breast-feeding evaluation and education, postpartum depression screening, postpartum glucose screening for gestational diabetes patients, family and contraceptive planning counseling, tobacco use screening and cessation education, healthy lifestyle behavioral advice, and an immunization review and update
+Percentage of patients, regardless of age, who gave birth during a 12-month period who were seen for postpartum care before or at 8 weeks of giving birth and received the following at a postpartum visit: breast-feeding evaluation and education, postpartum depression screening, postpartum glucose screening for gestational diabetes patients, family and contraceptive planning counseling, tobacco use screening and cessation education, healthy lifestyle behavioral advice, and an immunization review and update

-This measure is to be submitted a minimum of once per performance period for all patients seen for post-partum care within 8 weeks of giving birth during the performance period.
+This measure is to be submitted a minimum of once per performance period for all patients seen for postpartum care before or at 8 weeks of giving birth during the performance period.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 Measure Submission Type:

-All patients, regardless of age, who gave birth during a 12-month period seen for post-partum care visit before or at 8 weeks of giving birth
+All patients, regardless of age, who gave birth during a 12-month period and were seen for postpartum care at a visit before or at 8 weeks of giving birth

 Denominator Criteria (Eligible Cases):